salmmike/rustywav/README.md

 But, I think if I just use them enough, they'll be just fine.
 This is the same with all the other syntax too.
 Currently, I very much prefer the simple syntax of C and C++, but given that this is the first program I wrote in Rust, I guess that's expected.
 Maybe after 10 small programs, the syntax will be more familiar and nicer.

+### Second look at the program I just wrote.

+During the implementation of the first version of the small wav reader function, I learned about rust error handling.
+On the second go, I decided to refactor my code to better use the Rust type of way to handle errors.
+Previously I just used some asserts here and there to get the data checked, but now I return errors, like you're supposed to (I think).

+First thought about this way to handle errors is that it causes a bit of clutter on the code.
+I seem to need two levels of intendation for my whole function.
+I think this again is another thing that I can solve, but I haven't found about it yet.
+One way to deal with this would probably be to call yet another function in my read\_wav function, but it seems a bit dull to create two functions to do a single fairly simple task.